Detailed content of our market study

 5. The DGCCRF framework

 From a regulatory standpoint, the sunglasses market is subject to strict control by the DGCCRF.
-More than just an accessory, sunglasses are above all designed to protect the eyes from the impact of UV rays.
+More than just an accessory, sunglasses are first and foremost designed to protect the eyes from the impact of UV rays.

 The DGCCRF requires pictograms to certify product conformity.
 In addition to the CE mark (***), the following warning: "Not suitable for driving and road users".